VOXELPORT/.github/profile/README.md

 ## Fabric Mod

 A **Fabric server mod** that brings the same relay flow to Fabric servers.
-It uses the same token and public-port relay protocol as the Paper plugin.
+It uses the same token and assigned-port relay protocol as the Paper plugin.

 **Stack:** Java 25, Fabric Loader 0.18.6+, Minecraft 26.x

 **Key features:**

 - Dedicated server support through `/voxelport` commands
-- Same public address flow: `play.voxelport.in:<assigned-port>`
+- Same assigned-address flow: `<relay-host>:<assigned-port>`
 - Token saved locally in `config/voxelport/settings.properties`
 - WebSocket frame buffering and serialized sends to avoid packet-stream corruption
 - Client-side legacy singleplayer room-code UI is still present, but server mode is the recommended path